linode/docs/docs/products/databases/managed-databases/_index.md

 {{< content "managed-databases-beta-notice-shortguide" >}}

-Many organizations rely on databases to store much of their data.
-This includes customer information, financial details, operational data, application content, ecommerce transactions, and much more.
+Linode's Managed Databases combine performance, reliability, and and high availability into a fully managed database solution.
+Databases are used by most organizations to store their business and operational data, including customer information, financial details, application content, ecommerce transactions, and much more.
 Managing the database infrastructure to store and safeguard this data can put additional stress on the resources you have available. **Managed Databases** take care of managing this critical infrastructure for you, providing you with an easy to use DBaaS (database-as-a-service) solution built on top of Linode's trusted and reliable platform.

 ## Simplified deployment and maintenance

-- **Automated deployment:** Setting up a database yourself means installing and configuring many different components, including the virtual machines, operating system, database software, firewall, high availability system, and more.
-With Managed Databases, a database cluster is provisioned and configured within minutes.
+- **Automated deployment:** When a database is deployed through Managed Databases, the infrastructure, software, and firewall, and high availability systems are configured automatically.
+This can save hours of time compared to manually setting up a database.

 - **Automatic updates:** Updates to the underlying database software and operating system are managed automatically, eliminating the need to dedicate IT resources towards maintenance.

+- **Access controls:** Prevent unauthorized database access by only allowing connections from specific IP addresses (or ranges).

 - **Daily Backups:** Automatic daily backups are provided at no additional cost and are retained for 7 days.
 This provides you with a recovery point for each day over the last 7 days.